On the complexity of cusped non-hyperbolicity: Discussion

-One initial remark is that in practice, one would want to use vertex normal surfaces instead of fundamental normal surfaces.
-Reproving the above results for vertex normal surfaces would be a useful next task to do.
+One initial remark is that in practice, one would want to use vertex-normal surfaces instead of fundamental normal surfaces.
+Reproving the above results for vertex-normal surfaces would be a useful next task to do.

-We point out that much of Zentner's analysis relies on establishing irreducible $\SLTC$ representations of toroidal manifolds.
+In the course of showing that {\sc $S^3$ recognition} lies in \coNP{}~modulo the Generalized Riemann Hypothesis \cite[Theorem 11.2]{Zentner16}, a good bit of the proof is allocated to constructing irreducible $\SLTC$ representations of toroidal manifold groups.
 Theorem \ref{main_thm_toroidal} removes the need for splicing, and hence reduces one to the case of closed, irreducible, atoroidal 3-manifolds---that is, by Perelman's resolution to Thurston's Geometrization Conjecture, it reduces one to geometric 3-manifolds.
 We can further assume that the manifold is \emph{small}, i.e.~it does not contain an incompressible surface of positive genus.
-Otherwise, we can use an incompressible surface which is given by a fundamental normal surface, together with \cite[Theorem 1.7]{Lackenby16} as a certificate of incompressibility, that the manifold is not $S^3$.
-Thus, if the following conjecture is true, then {\sc $S^3$ recognition} is in fact in \coNP, and the results of this paper are unconditionally true.
+Otherwise, we can use an incompressible surface which is given by a fundamental normal surface, together with Theorem \ref{thm:incomp_lknby} as a certificate of incompressibility, that the manifold is not $S^3$.
+Thus, if the following conjecture is true, then {\sc $S^3$ recognition} is in fact in \coNP{}, and the results of this paper are unconditionally true.

-\begin{conj} If $\TT$ triangulates a small geometric integral homology sphere, and $\TT$ is not $S^3$, then there is a proof that $\TT$ is not $S^3$ of length polynomial in $\TT$.
-That is, among small geometric integral homology spheres, {\sc $S^3$ recognition} is \coNP. \end{conj}
+\begin{conjecture} If $\TT$ triangulates a small geometric integral homology sphere, and $\TT$ is not $S^3$, then there is a proof that $\TT$ is not $S^3$ of length polynomial in $\TT$.
+That is, among small geometric integral homology spheres, {\sc $S^3$ recognition} is \coNP{}. \end{conjecture}

-Zentner's \cite[Theorem 11.2]{Zentner16} combines with Kuperberg's work to give a proof of this conjecture, assuming the Generalized Riemann Hypothesis.
+As mentioned above, Zentner's work specifically \cite[Theorem 11.2]{Zentner16} combines with Kuperberg's work to give a proof of this conjecture, assuming the Generalized Riemann Hypothesis.
 To remove this assumption, it seems a promising line of inquiry to approach this first by considering small Seifert spaces, for the hyperbolic integral homology spheres will likely prove much more difficult to verify.